All about CSA

 How are you different from other CSA's?

-- Our CSA pickups are fully staffed by members of our Farm Stand Crew.
-Staff is present to help you, answer questions, re-stock, keep track of quality control.
-A fully staffed CSA distribution is different than most CSA's as we can maintain quality control on much higher level than others.
+- Our CSA pickups and distributions are maintained & staffed by a member of our Farm Crew.
+Staff is present to & keep track of quality control.
+A staffed CSA distribution is different than most CSA's as we can maintain quality control on much higher level than others.
 We do our best to make sure whether or not you are the first person or last person picking up for that day that you have the same options and quality available.
 This is hard for many CSA's to beat.

 - We offer flexibility in pickups, we don't black list you when your schedule changes, take vacations, get stuck in traffic, work longer than expected, etc. Life happens, we know that, & we want you to receive your food.
 You may pick up on any other CSA pick up day when needed.
 You do not need permission, a coupon, confirmation etc. to do so.
 Although we ask our members to stick to their pickup schedule.
 Please, be respectful & don't abuse this privilege.
 See "Missed Pickups"

 - Convenient long pickup windows.
 Three days per week with 5 hour windows from 2:00 - 7:00pm.